apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 #### Manual propogation

-There are circumstances where `task-local` variables are interrupted during normal execution flow.
+There are circumstances where [task-local variable](https://developer.apple.com/documentation/swift/tasklocal) propagation may be interrupted.
 One common instance is when using
 [`swift-nio`](https://github.com/apple/swift-nio)'s [`EventLoopFuture`](https://swiftpackageindex.com/apple/swift-nio/main/documentation/niocore/eventloopfuture) to chain asynchronous work.
 In these circumstances, the library can manually propogate the context metadata by taking the context of the parent span, and providing it into the `context` argument of the child span:

 ```swift